lacobham/geom99techlog/AppExperimentation.md

 2024/03/12

-1. To experiment with Dashboards I added a web map and chart, then added more widgets like gauges, embedding web pages, and rich text.
+1. To experiment with Dashboards I added a web map and chart, then added more widgets like indicators, gauges, embedding web pages, and rich text.
+I added the turtle icon from https://www.svgviewer.dev/s/364802/turtle.
 2. ![turtles](https://github.com/lacobham/geom99techlog/assets/146376068/25fabca7-0dd2-46b6-be58-9cdc8f68e7fa)
 3. I then added red light camera data from the Toronto Open Data Portal and tried to make a more polished dashboard with different widgets.
 4. ![FinalDash](https://github.com/lacobham/geom99techlog/assets/146376068/1a0947b9-58f1-4953-bd67-4845525ae068)